KrizKodez/GPONamingStandardBestPractices/Naming Standard.md

 | WSUS | Service | Microsoft Windows Update Service |
 | XenApp | Application | Citrix XenApp |

+:heavy_check_mark: The APPKEY may only consist of uppercase letters, lowercase letters and numbers and must begin with a uppercase letter.

 If a refinement of the version is required for an application, service or operating system, this can be appended to the APPKEY in round brackets:

 | Result | Example |